urban-wombat/flattables/README.md

     $ mkdir my_package
 	```

-	`my_package` (or whatever you decide to call it) will be your namespace and package name.
+	`my_package` (or whatever you decide to call it) will be your namespace and tail-end of your package name.

-4. Create your `FlatTables` schema/data file
+4. Create your `FlatTables` schema/data-file

     It doesn't matter where you create it or what you call it.
 But for simplicity, let's call it `tables.got`
 	and create it in your newly-created directory `my_package`.